-THE MAJOR EXHIBITION has been both curated and titled by the artists especially for HAM visitors.
-It will be the first significant exhibition of their art in the Nordic countries during the last two decades and showcases pictures exhibited for the first time in Finland.
+Gilbert & George – THE MAJOR EXHIBITION will be their first significant exhibition held in the Nordic countries during the last two decades and showcases pictures exhibited for the first time in Finland.

 Gilbert & Georges’ art expresses their own array of feelings and thoughts.
 Their art is intended to confront, provoke, interrogate, disrupt, inspire, and even de-shock the audience.
 They prompt visitors to ask vital questions and reflect on their own lives and experiences, and of art.
 Whilst posing questions that may not be answerable they also encourage visitors to contemplate on the experience of looking at art itself.
 Yet it is an anarchistic seriousness that forms the essence of their pictures.
 It serves to engage viewers through contrasts, reversals, paradoxes, or just sheer truth.
 Gilbert & George are not only the creators of their art but also the central subject, or embodiment, of it.
 They consider themselves as one artist; seeing, experiencing and celebrating life with a singular vision.
 Gilbert & George are the art of Gilbert & George, and life of Gilbert & George is art.